jrie/flagCookies/README.md

 Please use addons.opera.com: [Flag Cookies on Add-ons Opera.com](https://addons.opera.com/en/extensions/details/flag-cookies/) or download the **.nex** from the releases page.

 ### Chrome
-The extension is not listed in the Crhome store, because this would cost money to do so, I am not at the moment willing to pay, just people can use the extension, therefore please download the **.crx** from the releases page, this should work also.
+The extension is not listed in the Chrome addon store, because this would cost money to do so, I am not at the moment willing to pay, just people can use the extension, therefore please download the **.crx** from the releases page, this should work also.

+## Providing feedback/feature wishes
+Please open an issue in the issues page, I gladly try to respond to feedback and to improve Flag cookies.
+If you think a feature is missing or at worst, not working as expected, please also open an issue.
+At best with providing an example website and what you expect to happen, but what happens instead or is simply not working.
+This greatly will help to troubleshoot.

 ## Thanks and notes